-The parade’s new giant balloons begin life as a pencil sketch in the hands of a skilled Macy’s artist.
-Under the direction of John Piper, vice president and lead designer of the Macy’s Parade Studio, the Studio’s design team and resident group of “Balloonatics” are faced with the ultimate challenge – to create a larger-than-life version of the well-known character and combine both whimsy and aerodynamics to see it soar.
-From a pencil design, the character will undergo a series of transformations.
-The balloon creation process combines artistic design with aerodynamics and engineering.
-Macy’s conducts the creative and high-tech process in collaboration with consultants, Aerostar, who together calculate the balloon design’s flight patterns, aerodynamics, buoyancy and lift.
+Before they get ready for lift off, the Parade’s new giant balloons begin life as a pencil sketch in the hands of a skilled Macy’s artist.
+Under the direction of John Piper, vice president and lead designer of Macy’s Parade Studio, the Studio’s design team and resident group of “Balloonatics” transform a drawing into a larger-than-life flying wonder.
+Every Macy’s Parade balloon combines artistic design with aerodynamics and engineering.
+Masters of ballooning, the Macy’s team in collaboration with consultants Aerostar, together calculate and perfect the balloon’s aerodynamic design.
 Once a flight-worthy balloon concept has been approved, it moves on to the clay and painted model construction phase.
 This step helps the team create a blueprint from which the balloon will be built.
-After those elements have passed inspection, the next phase begins.
-From giant reams of polyurethane fabric, hundreds of patterns will be cut then sealed together, to create multiple chambers which ultimately produce the character’s head, body and limbs.
-Once the balloon has been created and painted to the exact specifications required of the character, it will undergo many tests including indoor and outdoor flights, inflation and deflation tests and final touch-ups before taking flight on parade day.
+From there, giant reams of polyurethane fabric will like a shirt or dress, be patterned, cut and sealed together to create multiple chambers which ultimately produce the character’s head, body and limbs.
+Once the balloon has been created and painted to the exact specifications required of the character, it will undergo many tests including indoor and outdoor flights, inflation and deflation tests, and final touch-ups before its inaugural flight in the Macy’s Parade.

-Following is the Complete Cast of Giant Helium Character Balloons in the 85th Macy’s Thanksgiving Day Parade
+Following is the Complete Cast of Giant Helium Character Balloons in the 86th annual Macy’s Thanksgiving Day Parade

-Disney•Pixar’s superhero Buzz Lightyear returns for his fourth trip down the streets of New York City after spending 15-months in space aboard the International Space Station.
-Toy Story’s fearless Inter-galactic Space Ranger measures 67.7-feet long, 39.9-feet wide and 34.3-feet tall.
+Disney•Pixar’s superhero Buzz Lightyear returns for his fifth trip down the streets of New York.
+Toy Story’s fearless Inter-galactic Space Ranger will measure 67.7-feet long, 39.9-feet wide and 34.3-feet tall.
+Buzz’s 15-month sojourn to space aboard the International Space Station is now immortalized at the Smithsonian National Air & Space Museum.

 DIARY OF A WIMPY KID

-Returning to the line-up to say hello to her many friends is “Super Cute” Hello Kitty.
-Spreading happiness and friendship, Hello Kitty is dressed in her super cute superhero outfit.
-Donning a cape and tiara to complement her trademark red bow, Hello Kitty stands at 33.6-feet tall, 34.8-feet wide and 45-feet long, as she soars over the Big Apple bringing smiles to her millions of fans.
+Returning to the line-up to say hello to her many friends is Hello Kitty.
+Flying high in her new airplane, Hello Kitty will spread happiness and friendship along the Parade route and into homes across the country.
+Hello Kitty, with her trademark red bow and 1970’s retro airplane design, stands at 36-feet tall, 38-feet wide and 50-feet long as she soars over the Big Apple bringing smiles to her millions of fans.

-Julius, who has rocketed into world wide fame, makes his parade debut in style.
-Soaring above his friends with the help of his trusty jetpack, Julius brings his iconic presence and awesomeness to the skies of New York.
-Measuring 41-feet tall, 65-feet long and 39-feet wide, this will be Julius’ biggest day ever.
+Measuring 41-feet tall, 65-feet long and 39-feet wide, Julius once again sky rockets into the line-up in style.
+Soaring above his friends with the help of his double-thruster jetpack, Julius brings his iconic smile and awesomeness to the skies of New York and to millions of fans.

 KERMIT THE FROG